scicode-bench/SciCode/README.md

 4. Run `eval/scripts/gencode_json.py` to generate new model outputs (see the [`eval/scripts` readme](eval/scripts/)) for more information
 5. Run `eval/scripts/test_generated_code.py` to evaluate the unittests

+## More information and FAQ

+More information, including a FAQ section, is provided on our [website](https://scicode-bench.github.io/).
+If you have trouble reaching the website, please find the markdown source in its [github repository](https://github.com/scicode-bench/scicode-bench.github.io/tree/main/docs).

 ## Contact
 - Minyang Tian: mtian8@illinois.edu
 - Eliu Huerta: elihu@anl.gov